 (a) Unlawful discharge.
-It shall be unlawful to discharge any industrial wastewater or polluted waters into any natural outlet within the city or within any area under the jurisdiction of the city, except where suitable treatment has been provided, and except as authorized by the city manager in accordance with the provisions of sections 38-62 through 38-70.
+It shall be unlawful to discharge any industrial wastewater or polluted waters into any natural outlet within the City or within any area under the jurisdiction of the City, except where suitable treatment has been provided, and except as authorized by the City Manager in accordance with the provisions of sections 38-62 through 38-70.

-(h) Industrial discharge permits.

-- (1) Permit required.
-No significant industrial user shall discharge wastewater to the public sewers or WWTW without having a valid industrial discharge permit issued by the city manager.
+- (b) Industrial discharge permits. - (1) Permit required.
+No significant industrial user shall discharge wastewater to the WWTW without having a valid industrial discharge permit issued by the City Manager.
 Any discharge in violation of pretreatment standards or requirements contained therein is prohibited. - (2) Issuance.
-After evaluation of the permit application, the city manager may issue an industrial discharge permit subject to terms and conditions provided herein.
-In determining whether a permit shall be issued and/or what conditions shall be applied, the city manager shall consider all applicable national categorical and local pretreatment standards as well as those factors listed in section 38-49. - (3) Permit application.
-Users required to obtain an industrial discharge permit shall complete and file with the city manager an application in the form prescribed by the city manager and accompanied by the permit application fee.
-The user shall submit, in units and terms suitable for evaluation, all information required by the permit application, and any relevant supplemental information requested by the city manager.
-All significant industrial users connected to or discharging to the WWTW and all other persons proposing to connect to the WWTW who are determined to be subject to industrial discharge permit requirements shall apply at least 30 days prior to commencing discharge.
-When a user becomes subject to a national categorical pretreatment standard.

-and has not previously submitted an application for an industrial discharge permit, the user shall apply for an industrial discharge permit within 90 days after the promulgation of the applicable national categorical pretreatment standard.
+After evaluation of the permit application, the City Manager may issue an industrial discharge permit subject to terms and conditions provided herein.
+In determining whether a permit shall be issued and/or what conditions shall be applied, the City Manager shall consider all applicable national categorical and local pretreatment standards as well as those factors listed in section 38-49. - (3) Permit application.
+Users required to obtain an industrial discharge permit shall complete and file with the City Manager an application in the form prescribed by the City Manager and accompanied by the permit application fee.
+The user shall submit, in units and terms suitable for evaluation, all information required by the permit application, and any relevant supplemental information requested by the City Manager.
+All significant industrial users connected to or discharging to the WWTW and all other persons proposing to connect to the WWTW who are determined to be subject to industrial discharge permit requirements shall apply at least thirty days prior to commencing discharge.
+When a user becomes subject to a national categorical pretreatment standard and has not previously submitted an application for an industrial discharge permit, the user shall apply for an industrial discharge permit within ninety days after the promulgation of the applicable national categorical pretreatment standard.